WhitePeace36/Lunar_sched/README.md

 ## Explanation

+The scheduler works with accounting of duty.

+Duty goes from 0 to 1023.

+The duty is calculated from a window of the last 100ms

+It is calculated like this.

+duty = sleep_time * 1024 /(run_time + sleep_time + 1)

+The Tier are calculated as Percent of the 1024 max duty value.

 It has 5 tiers.
 Which are:

-1. LC which have a positive vlag and <= average runtime of 200us or KTHREADs with PRIO 100
+1. LC with duty <= 5%
-2. INTERACTIVE which have a positive vlag and with <= average runtime of 500us
+2. INTERACTIVE with duty <= 20%
-3. NORMAL which have a positive vlag and with <= average runtime of 2ms
+3. NORMAL with duty <= 40%
-4. BATCH which have a positive vlag and with <= average runtime of 8ms
+4. BATCH with duty <= 90%
-5. GREEDY everything else with more average runtime than 8ms or negative vlag
+5. GREEDY with duty <= 100%

 All new tasks get thrown into greedy.
-Except KTHREADs with PRIO 100 which go into LC queue.
+And start with duty of 1023.
+There is also a min. sample rate of the duty value to be eligible for promotion into higher tiers.

-Each tier also has different slice times per task.
+Each tier also has a slice time of 500us.
-Which are:

-1. LC -> 200us
-2. INTERACTIVE -> 500us
-3. NORMAL -> 500us
-4. BATCH -> 500us
-5. GREEDY -> 500us

-One of the big things of this scheduler is that in LC and Interactive it gives it exactly the slice which the average runtime is.
-So this makes the execution very smooth.
+When a lower tier task is running at the moment a higher tier gets enqueued then the current task gets kicked and preempted.

 ## MODES